 This week we will look at some fundamental Buddhist wisdom teachings, and this will complete this part 1 of the course.

 On the first evening we introduced three basic Buddhist ideas that we invited you to try out, to see what effect they had.
 These were:

 - We can change – in fact we are always changing, we can’t help but change.

 - Happiness comes from inside, not from having or consuming things

 - We are interconnected with each other and the world around us, so focusing just on ourselves is not the way to achieve happiness.

-Tonight we are going to explore these ideas more deeply, and put them in a more traditional Buddhist way.
+Tonight we are going to explore these ideas of change, happiness and interconnectedness, more deeply, and consider them from a more Buddhist perspective.

 Impermanence or transience (Anitya)

-The whole world we see around us and everything in it is a process, a flux.
+The whole universe, and the world we see around us and everything in it is process, flux.

 We usually see impermanence as negative, because we focus on the things that we like that disappear.
 But each of the lakshanas has a positive side.